Health & Safety Code 11357(a) makes it illegal to possess concentrated cannabis, or any part of it.1

 Note: This offense is eligible for both a deferred entry of judgement and a prop 36 diversion sentence.
 Under Proposition 36, when a defendant is convicted of a “nonviolent drug possession offense,” the court must suspend the imposition of the sentence, grant probation, and require the defendant to participate in and complete a court-approved drug treatment program as a condition of probation.

-We have have proseucted these tyoes of cases as former prosecutors and If you have been arrested for possesion of some type of concentrated cannibis than we can help you with your defense.
+We have prosecuted these types of cases as former prosecutors and successfully defended these cases as defense attorneys.
+If you have been arrested for possession of some type of concentrated cannabis than we can help you with your defense.
 Contact the Aizman Law Firm for a free consultation at 818-351-9555.

 Request A Free Consultation 818-351-9555